- CANES HEADLINES: ALL NEWS POSTS

 That challenge to the league's other squads, inviting two or three players from each of the other five teams for one final match against the young champions, did not raise enough response, so the Canes must be content with the number ten.

 "We had only two other coaches respond with any availability or willingness for an eleventh match," said Miley.
 "Our kids just wanted everyone to know they were up for that.
-So I voiced their confidence with one last challenge to everyone.
+So I voiced their confidence with one last invitation to everyone.
 Even with scheduling challenges, we were ready to field ten players to take on the league's best.
 I reached out to all five teams with the idea.
 Only two other teams were prepared to send two or three players to us, so our challenge for an all-star squad to be mustered went unmet.
-Our kids recognize this unmet challenge as part of their season.
+Our kids recognize this unmet challenge as part of their season's memory.
 Zander wasn't joking.
 Soccer is how we talk."

 Coach Miley's dad took him to season ticket games for the 1972 Miami Dolphins, through all home games for their unmatched perfect season 45 years ago.
 "I was only nine, but I remember every game, and today I could tell you the whole lineup including the backups.
 Those guys were our heroes.
 Florida didn't have a baseball team back then, and I had to learn soccer when we were in Mexico because our Miami coaches didnt know it in my grade schools.
 They'd just roll out a soccer ball maybe two weeks a year and tell us to go kick.
 I had to join a league to play soccer.
 As boys in elementary school, we were all about football.
 We had the Dolphins football cards, we knew their stats, we traded Namath and Bradshaw for our linemen, we all wanted to be Csonka, Warfield, Griese, Scott, or Fernandez, and even though we won the Super Bowl again the next year, we were deeply troubled that our Dolphins lost two of those next 17 games that following year.
 We didn't know it at the time, but now we all know in our fifties that there is something very special about a perfect season at any level of competition in any sport."
 The young Hurricanes will have the opportunity to experience that rare accomplishment if they remember their tough teamwork ethic this coming Saturday.
 They know the Highlighters are well coached and always compete.